 Overhunting

 Overhunting a particular area is also a quick way to educate a coyote, especially when night hunting.
-I say especially when night hunting because the cover of darkness is one major advantage both the coyote and hunter have on one another.
+I say this especially when night hunting because the cover of darkness is one major advantage that both the coyote and hunter have for one another.
 Yes, the coyote cannot see us as well, but the same is true for us spotting the coyote.
-Often we are calling coyotes that slip behind a brush pile, or tree line, or simply just approach from a direction we had not intended to.
-We never saw that coyote, but the coyote was indeed there and now know that distress sound was definitely not what it was after.
-With that being said the coyote now associates that sound and smell with something they know is dangerous, being us humans.
+Often we are calling coyotes that slip behind a brush pile or tree line or simply just approach from a direction we had not intended to.
+We never saw that coyote, but the coyote was indeed there, and now we know that distress sound was definitely not what it was after.
+With that being said, the coyote now associates that sound and smell with something they know is dangerous, being us humans.
 That coyote just became educated and will be harder to call in next time.
 If you continuously do this from the same location or area, you are further educating them and making them that much harder to hunt.
-If your hunting spots are limited and you don’t want to wait a couple weeks to call that spot then using different tactics will be key.
+If your hunting spots are limited and you don’t want to wait a couple weeks to call that spot, then using different tactics will be key.

 Hunting with Lights

-When using lights the red LED is preferred as it is scientifically the least visible to the K-9 / Coyote.
-A headlamp or handheld scan light is ideal to catch eyeshine reflection before that coyote gets downwind of us and the gig is up.
+When using lights, the red LED is preferred as it is scientifically the least visible to the K-9 / Coyote.
+A headlamp or handheld scan light is ideal for catching eyeshine reflection before that coyote gets downwind of us and the gig is up.
 Once you locate the eyeshine reflection, switch over to your gun-mounted light.
 Keep in mind it is recommended you turn on your gun light before shutting off your headlamp or scan light so it does not shock the coyote.
-Think of it as with the light staying on the coyote, you are blinding it from seeing your silhouette and the weapon light being turned on.
+Think of it as with the light staying on the coyote; you are blinding it from seeing your silhouette and the weapon light being turned on.

 Hail Mary Shots